Multi-agent Markov Entanglement: Applications of Markov Entanglement

 \section{Applications of Markov Entanglement}

-This section applies Markov entanglement theory to practical scenarios.
+This section discusses both theoretical and practical applications of Markov entanglement.
 We first show how specific MDP structures simplify entanglement analysis and produce sharp decomposition error bounds.
-We then demonstrate how Markov entanglement provides an efficient test criteria of value decomposition for practitioners.
+We then demonstrate how Markov entanglement serves as an efficient test criteria of value decomposition for practitioners.
+Finally, we numerically study two important multi-agent scenarios: a synthetic restless multi-armed bandit model and a ride-hailing simulator.